smith8h/flutter-extensions/README.md

-context.brightness; // returns the brightness of the app context.widgetSize; // returns the size of the widget tied to this context context.widgetPosition; // returns the global position of the widget
+context.brightness; // returns the brightness of the app context.widgetSize; // returns the size of the widget tied to this context context.widgetPosition; // returns the global position of the widget context.longestSide; // returns the longest screen dimension context.shortestSide; // returns the shortest screen dimension context.arguments; // returns the arguments passed to the current route

 context.isDarkMode; // returns true if the device is in dark mode context.isKeyboardVisible; // returns true if the keyboard is visible